-Leadership and NetworksNovember 28, 2012 Comments Off
+Leadership and NetworksNovember 28, 2012 Comments Off on Leadership and Networks

 If you have not already seen it, our friends at the Leadership Learning Community have published a rich new resource entitled “Leadership and Networks: New Ways of Developing Leadership in a Highly Connected World.”
 Some of us at IISC contributed to this publication, directly and indirectly, and overall it seems to do a nice job of bringing together otherwise disparate stories about the power of networks in guiding leadership development and movements for change.
 Here you will find brief overviews of instructive cases such as the Barr Fellows Network, Lawrence CommunityWorks, the RE-AMP Network, and KaBOOM!, along with a list of additional resources and readings.
 I also appreciate how it explicitly builds the case for considering network approaches, including their ability to:

 - Change hearts and minds

 - Stimulate creativity and innovation